enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :name: the name of the vtk object created.

         :opacity: The overall opacity of the vtk object.
+Must be a float.
+                  Default: 1.0

         :resolution: The resolution of the glyph created.
 For spheres, for instance, this is the number of divisions along theta and